The Magic Monday FAQ

 It’s a lot less dangerous than driving a car, or doing a lot of other things most people do as a matter of course.
 Does it have dangers?
 Of course, which is why you should take it seriously if you’re going to deal with it at all.

-Is magic safe around children?
+Is ceremonial magic safe around children?

 This is probably the single question I field most often, and it’s noteworthy (at least to me) that a lot of people misunderstand the answer, and have to have it explained to them a couple of times.
 Please read the following carefully.
 If you think I haven’t answered your question, please read it again.

-If your children are under the age of three, basic magical practices — the Sphere of Protection, the Lesser Ritual of the Pentagram, or the Middle Pillar exercise — are fine, but don’t do them in any place where your children spend much of their time.
+If your children are under the age of three, basic ceremonial magical practices — the Sphere of Protection, the Lesser Ritual of the Pentagram, or the Middle Pillar exercise — are fine, but don’t do them in any place where your children spend much of their time.
 Any more complex ceremonial magical working?
 Leave it until later.
 Your kids come first.

 If your children are between three and seven, you can practice ceremonial magic to your heart’s content when they’re out of the house, or when you are.
 Don’t do complex magical workings (i.e., any ceremonial magic workings more complex than the Sphere of Protection, the Lesser Ritual of the Pentagram, and the Middle Pillar exercise) when they’re within a few hundred feet of you.